AndreeSalazar/cuda-samples-ADead-BIB/CUDA_FAILURE_CASE.md

 > **"If CUDA is slow, ADead-BIB will say so.
 If CUDA is fast, ADead-BIB will use it."**

-*ADead-BIB HEX - The GPU Governor*
+*ADead-BIB HEX - Execution Policy Engine*
+*"Above CUDA, below frameworks, next to the runtime."*